micaelaneus/strength-as-ccoty/README.md

 For those seeking a deck without humans, we suggest *The Wild Unknown Tarot* although be forewarned, it’s harder to learn tarot without the archetypes.
 Find this deck at <https://www.thewildunknown.com/>

-Images of the original illustration on Wikipedia at <https://en.wikipedia.org/wiki/Rider-Waite_Tarot>
+Images of the original illustrations by the legendary Pamela Coleman Smith can be found on Wikipedia at <https://en.wikipedia.org/wiki/Rider-Waite_Tarot>

 #### ETHICAL SOURCES FOR RITUAL ELEMENTS